metalhead777/blinCAN/README.md

 ## License information

 This project is open source and licensed under [Creative Commons Attribution Share Alike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-Please refer to License.md for the full legal text.
+Please refer to [License.md](License.md) for the full legal text.

-Thanks to [idleberg in GitHub](https://github.com/idleberg/Creative-Commons-Markdown) for the Markdown format.
+Thanks to [idleberg on GitHub](https://github.com/idleberg/Creative-Commons-Markdown) for the Markdown format.